 Want to go to New York?
 Join the club!
 New York City is one of the most popular travel destinations on the planet, which equals high prices and huge crowds.

 As a backpacker, though, there are still plenty of ways to save money in the City That Never Sleeps.
-Comprised of five boroughs (Manhattan, Long Island, the Bronx, Queens, and Brooklyn), NYC's main area of interest to you will most likely be the island of Manhattan (which is where Times Square, the Empire State Building, Greenwich Village, Central Park, and all that fun stuff is), so much of this guide focuses on that.
+Comprised of five boroughs (Manhattan, Staten Island, the Bronx, Queens, and Brooklyn), NYC's main area of interest to you will most likely be the island of Manhattan (which is where Times Square, the Empire State Building, Greenwich Village, Central Park, and all that fun stuff is), so much of this guide focuses on that.

 Let's get started!

 How to Pack for New York

 The first rule of travel is to pack light at all times.
 We recommend traveling with just a carry-on bag if at all possible, as it saves your back from pain and makes moving around easily.
 Plus, it helps you avoid airline baggage fees!